Teradata/product-help/DataExplorer/0.1/Explore-Table-en.md

 ## Privileges

-Allows you to grant privileges to new users and roles for the data source, or to revoke access.
+Allows you to manage and control privilege access to your external data.